4weishinyin/datasciencecoursera/README.md

  For better on screen data display purpose,  *_FinalDataAcronym.txt_* is also created which uses acronym of the long descriptive for output.

- *_'load_data.R'_* script is provided in case you want to to load the above data into R for further analysis.
-You may detach the above files to R's current working directory.
-Make sure you rename the detached files to *_FinalData.txt_* and *_FinalDataAcronym.txt_* accordingly before run the *_'load_data.R'_* script.
+ A *_'load_data.R'_* script is also provided should you desire to load the above data into R for further analysis.
+You may detach the above files to R's current working directory and be sure you rename the detached files as *_FinalData.txt_* and *_FinalDataAcronym.txt_* accordingly before you run the *_'load_data.R'_* script.